canta-slaus/bot-prefab/README.md

 ### How to add new commands
 To add a new command, simply create a new file inside the [`src/commands`](src/commands) folder (you can also put them into subfolders and so on).
 Then head over to [`src/utils/prefab.js`](src/utils/prefab.js). `prefab.js` is a command template that you can copy and paste to make creating commands easier and faster (who wants to type the same couple lines over and over, anyway).
 The prefab file comes with some comments at the very bottom of it, make sure to read the comments to get an understanding of all the properties of a command.
 ### How to add new events
-To listen to new events, create a new file within [`src/eventHandlers`](src/eventHandlers) and with the event name as the file name, e.g. `guildMemberAdd.js`.
+To listen to new events, create a new file within [`src/eventHandlers`](src/eventHandlers) and with the event name as the file name, e.g. `guildMemberAdd.js` (keep in mind that you need to enable priveleged intents in order to listen to this event).
 Then inside that file, add
 ```js
 module.exports = async (client, member) => {
     console.log('Someone joined a server!')